A Trilogy of The Story of God and Man

 Can Jesus be fully man and fully God?

-Many say that Jesus is fully man and fully God.
+Many profess that Jesus is “fully man and fully God”.
 But does scripture and reason support such a notion?
-The truth of the matter sheds light on the What of Who we hope in as our eternal Saviour.
-Reading the whole of this post with an honest heart is bound to change your way of thinking on this matter.
+The truth of the matter sheds light on the What of Who we hope in as our eternal Savior.
+Reading the whole of this post with an honest heart is bound to change your way of thinking on this matter, and give you a much better appreciation of the eternal price God paid for our reconciliation.

 Origin of the term “fully man and fully God”